MICHR 2013 Community Engagement Symposium

 View the poster abstracts

-Presentation recordings will be available for viewing in May.
-Click on the titles below to access slides from each session.
+Click on the titles below to access slides and video from each session.

 Sergio Aguilar-Gaxiola, Center for Reducing Health Disparities & Community Engagement Program of the Clinical Translational Science Center, University of California Davis; Alan Richmond, North Carolina Institute for Minority and Economic Development, Jobs and Leadership Development.

 Culturally-Tailored Community-Based: Recruitment Approaches That Work